mtrpcic/pathjs/README.markdown

 # Features #
 * Lightweight
-* Supports the HTML5 History API
+* Supports the HTML5 History API, the 'onhashchange' method, and graceful degredation
-* Tested (tests available in the `./tests` directory)
+* Well Tested (tests available in the `./tests` directory)
-* Supports the `onhashchange` method
-* Supports paramaterized routes
-* Supports optional route components (dynamic routes)
-* Supports Aspect Oriented Programming
+* Supports paramaterized routes, optional route components (dynamic routes), and Aspect Oriented Programming
-* Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Firefox 5.0, Chrome 9, Opera 11, IE9, IE8, IE9)
+* Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Firefox 5.0, Chrome 9, Opera 11, IE7, IE8, IE9)
-* Allows you to define root routes, and rescue methods
+* Allows you to define root routes and rescue methods
 * Independant of all third party libraries, but plays nice with all of them

 # Using PathJS - A Brief Example #